All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Supplement and Food Interactions to Know About

 Supplements that matter: - Zinc (30-50mg daily): Can slightly increase natural GH production, which is additive with GH peptides.
-Not dangerous, but worth mentioning to your provider when they are setting your GH peptide dose - Magnesium glycinate: Supports sleep quality and muscle relaxation. combined with bedtime GH peptide protocols.
+Not dangerous, but worth mentioning to your provider when they're setting your GH peptide dose - Magnesium glycinate: Supports sleep quality and muscle relaxation. combined with bedtime GH peptide protocols.
 No negative interactions - Vitamin D: No direct peptide interactions, but low vitamin D impairs healing, which can reduce the effectiveness of BPC-157 and TB-500 protocols.
 Get your levels tested and supplement if below 40 ng/mL - Fish oil (omega-3): Anti-inflammatory effects complement BPC-157 and TB-500.
 Note that high-dose fish oil (above 3g/day) can thin blood.
-If you are having any procedure or surgery, stop fish oil 10 days beforehand - Berberine: Often used for glucose management.
+If you're having any procedure or surgery, stop fish oil 10 days beforehand - Berberine: Often used for glucose management.
 Has additive glucose-lowering effects when combined with GLP-1 medications and GH peptides that affect insulin sensitivity.
 Monitor glucose closely if using berberine alongside these peptides

 Food timing interactions: - GH peptides (CJC-1295, Ipamorelin): Must be injected on an empty stomach (2+ hours fasted).
 Food, especially carbohydrates and fats, blunts the GH release response.
 This is the most important timing rule in any peptide protocol - BPC-157: Can be taken with or without food.
-No significant food interactions - GLP-1 medications: Food does not affect absorption of injected GLP-1, but eating patterns change significantly on GLP-1.
-Your provider should adjust your overall nutrition plan accordingly - Caffeine: Does not interact directly with peptides, but caffeine raises cortisol, which opposes GH.
+No significant food interactions - GLP-1 medications: Food doesn't affect absorption of injected GLP-1, but eating patterns change significantly on GLP-1.
+Your provider should adjust your overall nutrition plan accordingly - Caffeine: Doesn't interact directly with peptides, but caffeine raises cortisol, which opposes GH.
 Limit caffeine after 2 PM, especially if using bedtime GH peptides

 Alcohol interactions: - Alcohol impairs GH release even when using GH peptides.
 Regular alcohol use (more than 2-3 drinks per week) reduces the effectiveness of CJC-1295/Ipamorelin protocols - Alcohol stresses the liver.
-If you are running multiple compounds, your liver is already doing more work processing them.
+If you're running multiple compounds, your liver is already doing more work processing them.
 Adding alcohol increases the load - GLP-1 medications can change alcohol tolerance.
 Many GLP-1 users report feeling the effects of alcohol faster and stronger.
 Be cautious with alcohol intake during GLP-1 treatment

 When Interactions Require Emergency Attention